kuvivek/drivingTheoryInGermany/README.md

 479. In your rear-view mirror, you see the words "STOP POLIZEI" (Stop Police) in red illuminated letters on the roof of a police car
 immediately behind your car.
 Who does this apply to?
-❌To all vehicles on the road
+❌ To all vehicles on the road
-❌To all following vehicles
+❌ To all following vehicles
 ✅ To you only
 **Comment**:  If “STOP POLICE” is displayed in red illuminated lettering on the roof of a patrol car, this request is directed at the
 vehicle directly in front or immediately behind.
 In this case, you are the vehicle directly in front, so the request only applies to